parkinsons-toolkit/app-content/pages-content/managing-symptoms/restless-legs.md

 # Restless Legs

-## Introduction
-Restless leg syndrome (RLS) can feel like:
+Restless leg syndrome can feel like:
 - An irresistible urge to move your legs
 - A pins and needles sensation in your legs
 - A burning sensation in your legs

-These sensations usually occur in the evening while relaxing.
-Moving your legs provides temporary relief, but the sensations return once still.
-Because they often worsen at night, they may disrupt sleep.
+These sensations usually occur in the evening while you are relaxing.
+Moving your legs will likely make them immediately feel better, but the sensations will return once they are still again.
+Because these feelings tend to occur or get worse at night, they can disrupt people’s sleeping schedules.

 ---

 ## What Might Be Causing It?
-- Parkinson’s and the low level of dopamine in the brain.
+- Restless leg syndrome can be due to Parkinson’s and the low level of dopamine in the brain.
-- Non-Parkinson’s causes include low iron, reduced kidney function, or pregnancy.
-- Many cases have no clear cause, though it can run in families.
+- Non-Parkinson’s causes of restless leg include low iron, reduced kidney function, or pregnancy; but most cases of restless leg don’t have a clear cause.
+It can also run in families.
-- Alcohol, smoking, caffeine, and some medications can worsen symptoms.
+- Alcohol, smoking, caffeine, and some medications tend to make the symptoms of restless leg worse.

 ---

 ## What Should I Do About It?
-- If new symptoms arise, or you’ve never discussed them before, speak to your **GP or Parkinson’s specialist team**.
+If you have new symptoms of restless leg (as described above), or have never consulted a professional about it before, you should speak to your GP or Parkinson’s specialist team.

-- Mild cases may improve with lifestyle changes.
-- Moderate or severe cases may require medication, especially if sleep is affected.
+Mild cases of restless leg may be treated with lifestyle changes, but more moderate or severe cases of restless leg may require medication.
+You should speak to your Parkinson’s specialist team if restless legs are interfering with your sleep.
+You should also speak to them if you are not able to manage it with lifestyle changes.

 ---

 ## What Can I Try for Myself?
-- Leg massage, walking, and stretching (see *Keeping Active* page).
+- Leg massage, walking and stretching.
+See the <a href="/learn/living-with-parkinsons/optimising-wellbeing/keeping-active" class="internal-link">_Keeping Active_</a> page for tips on stretching.
 - Warm or cool compresses on the legs.
-- Warm bath in the evening (make sure you are well hydrated first).
+- Taking a warm bath in the evening.
+Make sure you are well hydrated first.
-- Avoid alcohol, caffeine, and smoking, especially in the evening.
+- Avoiding alcohol, caffeine, and smoking (particularly in the evening, when symptoms tend to be worse).
-- Establish regular sleeping habits.
+- Establishing regular sleeping habits.
-- Maintain a cool sleeping environment.
+- Maintaining a cool sleeping space.

 ---

 ## Further Assessment
-Healthcare professionals may ask:
+### Questions
+Healthcare professionals are likely to ask more questions, so you could think about these in advance.
+You could record them in your <a href="/learn/my-reminders-and-notes" class="internal-link">_My Reminders and Notes_</a> section to bring to the appointment.

+**They may ask about:**
-- What sensations do you feel in your legs?
+- What the sensations in your legs feel like, when they occur, and what makes them feel better.
-- When do they occur?
-- What makes them better?

-### Track Your Symptoms
-Use the **Symptom and Activity Tracker**:
+**Track your symptoms in the _Symptom and Activity Tracker_**
-- Record when symptoms occur and how long they last.
-- Tracking over a week may help identify patterns.
+- This can help you to recall the details and help your health professional look for patterns.
+- For restless leg symptoms you could record when you have the feelings in your legs, including how long it lasts, for example over the course of a week.

+### Tests
+Your GP may check your ferritin or iron levels.
+This is to see if a low iron level is contributing to your symptoms.
+Very occasionally, if another cause is suspected, they may run further tests.
+This can include other blood tests or tests of the electrical activity in the nerves.

 ---

-## Tests
-- **Ferritin/iron level check** → low iron can contribute.
-- Rarely, further blood tests or nerve electrical activity tests.

----

 ## Further Treatments

 ### Treating the Cause
-If iron levels are low:
+If your iron levels are low:
-- Eat more iron-rich foods:
+- You may be asked to eat more iron-rich foods, examples include:
-  - Shellfish, red meat, turkey, ham
+  - Shellfish, red meat, turkey, ham o Beans, iron-enriched breads and cereals
-  - Beans, iron-enriched breads/cereals
   - Dark green vegetables, raisins, prunes, apricots
-- Iron tablets may be prescribed.
+- You may be advised to take iron tablets.
-⚠️ Iron tablets can cause constipation (see *Bowel Symptoms* page).
+  - _Caution: iron tablets can cause constipation._
+  - See the <a href="/learn/managing-symptoms/bowels" class="internal-link">_Bowel Symptoms_</a> page if this is a concern.

 ### Medication
-Only to be adjusted by doctors (GP, neurologist) or Parkinson’s Specialist Nurses:
+- Doctors (e.g. GP or neurologist) and some senior nurses (e.g. Parkinson’s Specialist Nurses) may change your medication.
+- **Please do not make any changes to your medication regime without speaking with a healthcare professional.**
+- In moderate or severe cases of restless leg syndrome, treatment with medication may be necessary.

+**Medication that may be tried:**
-- **Parkinson’s medication** → dopamine agonists or levodopa
-- **Nerve pain medication** → gabapentin or pregabalin (used cautiously)
+- Parkinson’s medication: such as dopamine agonists or levodopa o Medication used for nerve pain, such as gabapentin or pregabalin (used cautiously).
-- **Painkillers** → codeine, tramadol
+- Painkillers, such as codeine, and tramadol.
-  - Must be monitored due to constipation and side effects
+  - These medications can cause constipation and other side effects, and must be monitored by healthcare professionals.

 ---

 ## Key Messages
-- RLS feels like burning, pins and needles, or an urge to move the legs.
+- Restless leg syndrome can feel like burning, pins and needles, or an irresistible urge to move your legs.
-- Symptoms typically occur at night or when relaxing, often disturbing sleep.
+- Symptoms tend to happen at night or while people are relaxing.
+Symptoms may interrupt sleep.
-- Always check ferritin levels to rule out low iron.
+- It’s important to get your ferritin level checked.
+This is to make sure a low iron level isn’t contributing to your symptoms.
-- Lifestyle changes and medication can both help.
+- Lifestyle changes and medications are also options for treating the symptoms of Restless Leg Syndrome.

 ---